Music from the Unrealized Film Script: Dusk at Cubist Castle: Composition

-Dusk at Cubist Castle is a double album that is 74 minutes in length and comprises 27 songs.
+Dusk at Cubist Castle is a 74 minute double album comprising 27 songs.
 Critics have described Dusk at Cubist Castle as an eclectic album that encompasses a variety of genres, including indie pop, neo-psychedelia, and psychedelic pop.
-Jason Ankeny of AllMusic also notes the experimentation with other genres, including krautrock, noise music, and folk rock.
-While discussing the music as a whole, Stereogum wrote: "Dusk At Cubist Castle is a superhuman effort of maximalist analog production, sonically distended with so many different ideas that it sounds a little different every time you hear it."
+Jason Ankeny of AllMusic also notes the influence of other genres, such as krautrock, noise music, and folk rock.
+While discussing the music as a whole, Stereogum described Dusk at Cubist Castle as a "maximalist analog production, sonically distended with so many different ideas that it sounds a little different every time you hear it."
 The album purports to be the soundtrack to an unfinished film titled Dusk at Cubist Castle.
 However, no such film ever existed.

-Paul Thompson of Pitchfork described the first half of the album to be the more immediate and easily accessible half, writing: "Dusk first half is certainly the most immediate stretch of songcraft OTC laid to tape, big, sinewy hooks brought to life in brilliant color ...
-Catchy as they are, these songs are riddled with potholes, with weird left turns, with hooks that seem to bubble out of nowhere before receding into themselves."
-Zachary Houle of PopMatters offers similar commentary, and noted how songs on the first half of the album were influenced by artists like Badfinger, David Bowie, The Byrds, and John Lennon.
+Some critics have found the first half of Dusk at Cubist Castle to be the more immediate and easily accessible than the rest of the album.
+Zachary Houle of PopMatters describes these songs as "Beach Boys meets late-period Beatles in its take on psychedelica".
+"Jumping Fences" and "Define a Transparent Dream" are among the more notable songs that are indebted to 1960s and 1970s bands.
+Houle compares "Jumping Fences" to a lost Badfinger song, while "Define a Transparent Dream" is reminiscent of David Bowie's "Changes."
+Paul Thompson of Pitchfork does note that while the Olivia Tremor Control are heavily influenced by these bands, they interpose their songs with what he describes as: "weird left turns, with hooks that seem to bubble out of nowhere before receding into themselves."

 The second half of the album features more experimental songs, influenced by drone music and musique concrète.
-When asked about the inclusion these experimental songs, Fernandes said: "We wanted to change the way people listen to music ...
+When asked about the inclusion of these experimental songs, Fernandes said: "We wanted to change the way people listen to music ...
 Make people who love the Beatles also appreciate John Cage."
-Examples of this experimentation can be found in the suite of ten consecutive songs all titled "Green Typewriters".
+An example of this experimentation is the suite of ten consecutive songs all titled "Green Typewriters".
 The eighth song in the suite is nearly ten minutes, and is a drone piece that features the sound of standing bells, typewriter keys, passing cars, and dripping water.
-The Olivia Tremor Control pokes fun at this with the following song, which opens with the lyric "how much longer can I wait?"
-The title track is a similar drone piece, and Zachary Houle of PopMatters negatively compared it to "the sort of thing you’d find in a bad Halloween haunted house."
-Houle does note that not every song on the second half of the album is as experimental, and highlights the final song "NYC-25" as a "jaunty country rock number that leaves an aftertaste of the Beatles yet again."
+The album's title track is a similar drone piece, which Houle compared to the music of a haunted house.
+Houle does note that not every song on the second half of the album is experimental, and highlights the final song "NYC-25" as a "jaunty country rock number that leaves an aftertaste of the Beatles yet again."